SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 A possibility for change appeared with my discovery of Emacs not so long ago.
 Emacs, a substantially more extensible piece of software, potentially can be used for the mentioned kind of programming.
 So I decided to try.

 Sometime past that decision, it's time to wrap up the results.
-To start with, I'll briefly discuss the pros & cons of using Org mode rather than Jupyter Notebook/Lab.
+To start with, I'll briefly discuss the pros &amp; cons of using Org mode rather than Jupyter Notebook/Lab.
 Here is my list of advantages:

 -   Emacs, at least for me, is way more comfortable to use than a browser
 -   Org mode allows using multiple programming languages in one file or multiple sessions with one programming language
--   Richer & way more flexible export & tangle capacities
+-   Richer &amp; way more flexible export &amp; tangle capacities
 -   More reasonable version control because org mode is just plain text, contrary to Jupyter's JSONs

 The first point deserves to be spelled out with more detail.
 To start with, Emacs is an objectively better text editor than Jupyter, as Emacs offers a considerable superset of Jupyter's features concerning just writing and editing text.
 The farthest one can go with Jupyter Lab is to install a vim emulation plugin, which still isn't as good as Evil mode.